-Anupam B. Jena, M.D., Ph.D. is an assistant professor of health care policy and medicine at Harvard Medical School and an assistant physician in the Department of Medicine at Massachusetts General Hospital, where he practices general inpatient medicine and teaches medical residents.
+Anupam B. Jena, M.D., Ph.D. is an associate professor of health care policy and medicine at Harvard Medical School and an assistant physician in the Department of Medicine at Massachusetts General Hospital, where he practices general inpatient medicine and teaches medical residents.

 Dr. Jena’s research involves several areas of health economics and policy including medical malpractice, the economics of medical innovation and cost-effectiveness, geographic variation in medical care, and insurance benefit design.
 Using unique data from a nationwide professional liability insurer, Dr. Jena’s work on malpractice has provided new estimates of medical malpractice risk according to physician specialty, the costs of defending malpractice claims, and outcomes of malpractice claims undergoing litigation.

 Dr. Jena’s work on the economic value of medical innovation has led to estimates of the societal value of innovation in HIV/AIDS and cancer.
 His work on HIV/AIDS was awarded the Eugene Garfield Award from Research America for the best paper in economics on the economic impact of medical research.
 Linking his work on medical innovation to the economics of cost-effectiveness analysis, Dr. Jena has argued that decision-making based on cost-effectiveness should consider the potentially negative impact of lower prices (and improved cost-effectiveness) on medical innovation.